 One way to reduce energy costs is by installing a new thermostat.
 Thermostats have come a long way in recent years, and there are now models available that offer precision control over your HVAC equipment and can help you save even more money than before.
 A smart thermostat, for example, offers an unmatched level of HVAC system control!

-If your current thermostat isn’t working properly, or it’s simply time for an upgrade, Boothe’s Heating, Air, Plumbing & Drains can help.
+If your current thermostat isn’t working properly, or it’s simply time for an upgrade, Boothe’s Heating, Air, Plumbing, Drains & Electrical can help.
 We offer thermostat installation services in Southern Maryland, including St. Mary’s County, Prince George’s County, Charles County, and Calvert County.
 We’ll work with you to find the right thermostat for your home and budget, and we’ll install it for you quickly and easily.
 We also offer Southern Maryland thermostat repair and a variety of other heating and air conditioning services, so we can be your one-stop shop for all of your HVAC system needs.